Jan-Henk/Projects/README.md

 The only obstacle that remained was that I didn't know how to program in the C language.
 Fortunately I did program in Pascal for a while, and although it is different from C, it shares some paradigms.
 Besides that, there is an abundance of information online about the programming language C, so I just went for it and started coding.

 As part of this project, I delved deep into the extensive documentation available for the hardware of Atari 8-bit computers, which is still accessible today."
+# The code
+At the moment, there is just one file that has it all.
+It can be uploaded to a Seeeduino Xiao board with the Arduino IDE and from there on it should work fine.
+Remember that this still is work in progress.
+For everything to work out of the box, you have to connect and/or solder everything as mentioned in the first part of the code.
+The code can load a program or a game that has an ATR extension.
+Other extensions are not actively supported yet.
+The header of the ATR file has to be removed.
+In the future the code will do it for you.
+There is no menu to choose from programs or games.
+That is something that will be implemented in future versions.
+The code cannot run programs or games that depend on disk drive timings, skewing, piracy countermeasures, etcetera for obvious reasons.